akovanev/kovanev.github.io/_posts/2020-07-30-Max-degree-of-concurrency.md

 title: Max degree of concurrency
 ---

 In the previous article <a href="/2020/07/30/Exception-handling-for-tasks-running-in-parallel">Exception handling for tasks running in parallel</a> a general approach on how to safely work with multiple tasks running in parallel was suggested.
-Nevertheless, there are some situations when a number of tasks/calls/requests running simultaneously should be additionally restricted.
+Nevertheless, there are some situations when a number of tasks/calls/requests running simultaneously should be additionally limited.

 A simple way to solve the issue is add the <code>SemaphoreSlim</code> class object.